 These Dublin neighborhoods make for fantastic trips out of the city, but keep in mind that they are also major commuter towns so trains will be crowded in the mornings and evenings.
 DART trains are easy to use and also connect (in a loose, geographical sense) to the LUAS at Connolly Station, and to suburban and intercity services at several other stations as well.

 The Suburban Rail Network

 As the name implies — the Suburban Rail Network serves mainly the Dublin suburbs and the so-called "commuter belt."
-The latter extends further into the country than you might imagine, a legacy of the Celtic Tiger years.
 The long-distance train rides may be bad news for the workforce (long commutes from satellite towns), but the rail network offers intrepid travelers the chance to reach interesting Irish towns that lie quite far beyond Dublin.
 Trains are frequent during rush hour but you may find long pauses in the timetables during the middle of the day and on weekend.
 The Suburban Rail Network is not very helpful for travel within central Dublin and is mostly used for destinations that lie off the DART routes.